Your new website is done. It’s ready for visitors to come pouring in. Google knows about your website, it has started indexing some pages, now what?

 Powerful!

 Almost every local community event raises money for the event at least partially from business sponsors.
-That’s an opportunity for you if you ask for a link on the event page.
-Ask and you shall (likely) receive.
+If you ask for a link on the event page, that’s an opportunity.
+Ask, and you shall (likely) receive.

 4) Other Local Businesses